 I’ve always had a vivid imagination, and, like many writers, my characters become real to me.
 I live with them as I share their stories.
 I’ve even been known to shed more than a few tears when their hearts break, and I have a good laugh at myself afterward.

 At any given time I have four or more books twirling in my mind.
 Some of them fade in time, and I don’t bother to write them.
 The ones that stay no matter how long it takes me to get to them are the ones I write.

 Some books have stemmed from other books.
 For example, in the Appalachian Roots series, I actually wrote the second in the series, Sown in Dark Soil, first.
 But Emma, the grandmother in this second novel, told me I needed to go back and tell her story, as well as Clifton’s, her son, so I did.
 Cleared for Planting then became the first book in the series.
 Hawk, the Cherokee Indian brave who helps keep Emma safe, wouldn’t walk out of her life for good and kept calling to me, so I brought him back in the third book, Uprooted by War.
 It may sound weird, but it’s the way writing works for me.
 I bet there are many authors out there who can relate.
 The fourth and last book in the series, Transplanted to Red Clay, brings the novels full circle.
-But be sure to check out my twenty-some other books.
+But be sure to check out my thirty-some other books.

 When I started writing my novels, I chose to write Christian fiction.
 My goal is to give God the glory and, in some small way, try to help further His kingdom.
 If some of the readers are as inspired and given insights the way I have been when I’ve read certain books, then I’ll be pleased.
 I’m an avid reader and read from 200-300 books a year, even with writing.
 It’s all interrelated for me—living, loving, serving, reading, and writing.
 May God be praised!